nordic-institute/X-Road/README.md

 ## 2 Security Server Sidecar Initial Configuration

-### 2.1 Prerequisites to configuration

-The security server sidecar owner is configured as a member of the X-Road.

-### 2.2 Reference Data
+### 2.1 Reference Data

  **Ref** | **Value**                                                | **Explanation**
  ---- | ----------------------------------------------------------- | -------------------------------------------------------
  2.1  | &lt;global configuration anchor file&gt; or &lt;URL (1)&gt; | Global configuration anchor file (2)
- 2.2  | E.g.<br> COM - Commercial<br> ORG - Organisation            | Member class of the security server sidecar's owner (2)
+ 2.2  | &lt;security server owner's member class&gt;<br>E.g.<br> COM - Commercial<br> ORG - Organisation            | Member class of the security server owner for the sidecar (2)
- 2.3  | &lt;security server sidecar owner's register code&gt;       | Member code of the security server sidecar's owner (2)
+ 2.3  | &lt;security server owner's member code&gt;                 | Member code of the security server owner for the sidecar (2) (3)
- 2.4  | &lt;choose security server sidecar identificator name&gt;   | Security server sidecar's code
+ 2.4  | &lt;security server code&gt; (4)                            | Security server code for the sidecar
  2.5  | &lt;PIN for software token&gt;                              | Software token PIN code (same as ref. data 1.3)

-Note (1): The Central Server's download URL and TCP port 80 must be reachable from the security server sidecar network.
+Note (1): The global configuration provider's download URL and TCP port 80 must be reachable from the security server sidecar network.

-Note (2): Reference items 2.1 - 2.3 are provided to the security server sidecar owner by the X-Road central server’s administrator.
+Note (2): Reference items 2.1 - 2.3 are provided to the security server owner by the X-Road central server's administrator.

+Note (3): The security server member code usually refers to the organization's business code, although there can be other conventions depending on the X-Road governing authority's rules.

+Note (4): The security server code uniquely identifies the security server in an X-Road instance.
+X-Road instance's governing authority may dictate rules how the code should be chosen.

-### 2.3 Configuration
+### 2.2 Configuration

 To perform the initial configuration, navigate to the Admin UI address: